dj0abr/QIDI_connect/README.md

 I am doing this on a raspberry PI.
 I have a standard raspberry PI camera connected to the camera port.

-first install mpeg_streamer from the github repo: mjpg-streamer-experimental.
+first install mpeg_streamer from the github repo: mjpg-streamer-experimental (this job is done by the script: prepare_ubuntu).

 Then start your camera with this command:
 ./mjpg_streamer -i "./input_uvc.so -vf true -hf true  -f 25 -r 640x480" -o "./output_http.so -p 8086 -w ./www"